Bridging loans

 Need mortgage advice?

-If you’re not sure about your bridging finance options, it might be wise to speak to a broker.
-They’ll be able to offer expert advice.
+If you’re not sure about your bridging finance options, speak to a broker, who can offer expert advice.

 Our partners, London & Country Mortgages Ltd (L&C)**, can offer fee-free, expert and independent advice on all aspects of mortgages and bridging finance.